mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 - Server running (either locally at `http://127.0.0.1:1234/` or in Codespaces with a forwarded URL)
 - A working map displaying the Te Ara Hura trail as a red dashed line

 At this stage, your map is only available locally (on your machine or in Codespaces).
-In the next step, we will push your changes to GitHub Pages, where it will be viewable on the Web.
+In the next step, we will enable GitHub Pages, where it will be viewable on the Web.

 ---